aglotoff/html-project-template/docs/blocks.md

 ```
 will produce the `.pug` and `.scss` files for the `header` block.

-**NOTE:** if you want to pass any options, the `--` before them is required.
+**NOTE:** if you want to pass any options, the double-dash (`--`) before them is
+required.

-You also can create multiple blocks at once and optionally place them into
+You can also create multiple blocks at once and optionally place them into
 subdirectories as follows:
 ```
 npm run make-block common/header common/footer blog/archive blog/post